 So, here are five ways (plus one bonus) to incorporate a little bit of nature’s beauty into your holiday home decor.

 An antler was actually the jumping off point for my entire nature inspired holiday decor theme.
 I saw a photo in a magazine of an antler on a very simple holiday fireplace mantle and thought, “Why, I have an antler in my front flowerbed!”
 Devin found it several years ago out on the land and I’ve been displaying it amidst my outdoor decor ever since.
 So I went outside and pulled it out from under a pile of snow.
 And someone I spoke to at a local home decor store told me one year she stuck several antlers in her Christmas tree.
 Cool!
 (As long as they were antlers that were naturally shed and not… yikes.)
+You can even buy found antlers on Etsy!

 The pine cones came next in my decorating scheme and I’m slightly ashamed to admit I actually bought most of them from a store.
 Bad treehugger!
 I haven’t been out to the land in months and while next year I’m sure I’ll be able to find some pine cones in their natural setting and bring them into the house, for this year I’ve accepted that store-bought ones (that smell like cinnamon… yum!) will have to do.
 I call wabi-sabi on this one as well.